 Punitive damages – Given Mr, Menard’s ill advised email the judge had no difficulty rejecting his claim for punitive damages.
 “In looking at the whole picture, one must also consider the unfortunate email that Mr. Menard sent CIGI after his termination, in which he effectively sought to blackmail them into a higher severance package.”

 Lessons to Be Learned:

-- A properly drafted termination clause will significantly reduce an employee’s termination costs.
+- A properly drafted termination will significantly reduce an employee’s termination costs.
 In this case, if the termination clause had been drafted property Mr. Menard would have been entitled to 6 weeks notice of termination and if CIGI’s payroll was over $ 2.5 M then he would also have been entitled to another 6 weeks severance pay.
 His salary was $ 175 000 so in the worst case scenario for the employer he would have received about $ 40 000 instead of the $ 175 00 termination pay the judge ordered CIGI to pay him.

 - An employer should not allege just cause unless it has evidence of serious misconduct.
 It annoys judges and it unnecessarily extends the trial and usually significantly increases legal costs.
 In this case, the judge said he awarded a longer notice period because of the unproven just cause allegation.